moosetechnology/moosetechnology.github.io/moose-wiki/Users/typicalQueries.md

 ### Dead methods

-Dead methods are method that are not invoked by any other methods.
+Dead methods are methods that are not invoked by any other methods.

-> Be carefull, some methods might not be directly call but are referenced thanks to abstraction or are dedicated to be extended by another application.
+> Be careful; some methods might not be directly called but are referenced thanks to abstraction or are dedicated to be extended by another application.
-> It is often the case when dealing with framework.
+> It is often the case when dealing with a framework.

 ```st
 model allModelMethods